 The three sisters Savita, 23, Monisha, 18, and 16-year-old Savitri Sangli, they reside in a village near Pune, doctors believe they inherited the hypertrichosis universalis disorder from their genetic father.

 The Medical term Hypertrichosis universalis is a genetic mutation, in which cells that normally slow down hair growth in unusual areas, like the eyelids and forehead, are left fully functioning.

-The girls have abnormal hair growth on their faces, affecting their eyebrows, nose and portrays them a beard.
+Unfortunately the girls have abnormal hair growth on their faces, affecting their eyebrows, nose and portrays them a beard.

-The mother Anita Sambhaji Raut has six daughters in total with three of them having werewolf syndrome.
+The girl's mother Anita Sambhaji Raut has six daughters in total with three of them having werewolf syndrome.